 ➤ The panelists reminded us that this is not easy work and there will always be critics.
 The work for equitable, non-discriminatory strategies to ensure safe mobility takes courage.
 As one participant shared: “If you don’t have the courage – given all the data that is out there – to speak openly and candidly about the changes that are needed in these communities, you are holding a seat that is meant for someone else, and it is time for you to hand it over.”

-Join us to go deeper on this important topic.
-Our next webinar is Rethinking Enforcement: A City-to-City Conversation on October 28, 2021.
-You can read more and register here.
+We went deeper on this important topic in Rethinking Enforcement: A City-to-City Conversation October 2021.

 Thanks to our insightful and generous panelists — Charles T. Brown, Warren Logan, and Ethan Fawley – we invite you to learn more about the important work they’re doing: And gratitude to SPIN for their support of these important conversations and for supporting the Vision Zero Network’s efforts toward equitable and just safe mobility for all.